 There is specific programs listed for the High School grades and there is also a basic layout for all of the general classes CCCB offers across grades.
 We have put the programs in the best fit grade by the Disciplinary Core Idea, feel free to still ask for this program even though it might not be listed in your grade level.
 The general classes tie into the standards by utilizing several of the crosscutting concepts and science and engineering practices.
-If you don't see a class that meets your needs please contact a naturalist to see if we can customize a class for your classroom. • THE GREAT BACKYARD BIRD COUNT will be held February, 17-20 2017.
+If you don't see a class that meets your needs please contact a naturalist to see if we can customize a class for your classroom. • THE GREAT BACKYARD BIRD COUNT-MS/HS- will be held February, 15-18 2019.
 Everyone is needed to participate, even if they can only correctly identify one kind of bird!
 I will help them with their identification skills when I visit your classroom and help them understand their important role in this national program.
 Atlantic has consistently been in the top 5 communities, for submitting the most checklists!
 Can we do it again?
+LS2.A: Interdependent Relationships in Ecosystems

 LS2.C Ecosystem Dynamics, Functioning, and Resilience